Amazon Advertising Reports: How to Analyze & Utilize Them

 A search term report tells you the exact keyword or ASIN that prompted shoppers to click or purchase your products.

-You can utilize this report to identify high-converting terms originating from auto or broad campaigns, allowing you to incorporate them into your exact campaign for greater control.
+You can utilize this report to identify high-converting terms originating from auto or broad campaigns, allowing you to use them in your exact campaign for greater control.

-Similarly, the report can be used to identify search terms with a high ACOS or no conversions after numerous clicks.
-By adding these terms as negatives to your campaign, you can reduce wasted ad spend.
+Similarly, the report can be used to identify search terms with a high ACOS or no conversions after significant clicks.
+By adding these terms as negative terms in your campaign, you can reduce wasted ad spend.

 2. Targeting Report